ealpopa/5_by_5_Tic_Tac_Toe_client_server/README.md

 # 5_by_5_Tic_Tac_Toe_client_server
 5_by_5_Tic_Tac_Toe_client_server

+This is a very simple and rudimentary 5 x 5 Tic Tac Toe game using sockets.

 How to launch the game:
 1. Launch server.py.
 Ex: ./server.py
 2. Each client is launched.
 Ex: ./client.py 127.0.0.1